Operating systems (OS) for the Fairphone 2

 With these two versions, you can choose between the Google experience and the freedom of open source.
 Both versions are officially supported by Fairphone and we will provide continuous software updates.

-In addition, and because the code is openly available, everybody is free to work on making other operating systems work on the Fairphone 2.
-The community already offers alternative operating systems like Sailfish OS, Ubuntu Touch and LineageOS.
+Because the code is openly available, everybody is free to make other operating systems work on the Fairphone 2.
+The community already offers alternative operating systems like Sailfish OS, Ubuntu Touch, LineageOS and /e/.
+Any questions about these systems or help that you need if you use these systems, you can post or find on these forums.
+You can read more about this on our page dedicated to Open source software.

 The default operating system shipped with your Fairphone 2 is Android™ 7.0 with the Google Mobile Services.